snapsinazfs/snapsinazfs/README.md

  ## Project Organization

- I intend to organize the project differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to maintain, modify, and extend.
+ The project is organized differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to maintain, modify, and extend.

- Most significantly, I intend to separate the code into one or more common library projects, to help avoid code duplication and aid in organization.
+ Most significantly, I have separated parts of the code out into library projects, to help avoid code duplication and aid in organization.

  Currently, the solution is laid out as follows: